JanneMattila/playground-aks-storage/notes.md

 | ---------- | --------------- | --------------------------------------------------------------------------- |
 | 31'000     | 128 MBps        | **Limiting factor is disk _even_ with max burst with IOPS limit of 30'000** |

-Note: This test was done with P60 but there is no difference in burst IOPS between [P30 and P60](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-scalability-targets#premium-ssd-managed-disks-per-disk-limits)
+Note: This test was done with P60 but there is _no difference_ in max burst performance between [P30 and P60](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-scalability-targets#premium-ssd-managed-disks-per-disk-limits)
 .